Neurotrope Provides Business Update and Reports Second Quarter 2017 Financial Results

 Bryostatin-1 activates Synaptic Growth Factors – BDNF, NGF, IGF, others.
 It also activates all amyloid-β Degrading Enzymes (ECE, Neprilysin, IDE).
 Bryostatin also activates α-secretase, which reduces formation of neurotoxic amyloid-β formed by γ-secretase and BACE.
 ApoE3 induces PKCϵ; by activating PKCϵ, so there is an increase in BDNF expression.
 Bryostatin blocks ApoE4's reduction of BDNF via HDAC inhibition.
 Bryostatin normalizes GSK3-β, thereby inhibiting pathological Tau protein transformation into neurofibrillary tangles (NFTs).

 Fragile X Syndrome (FXS) is a devastating genetic disorder with a prevalence (existing cases) in the U.S. of about 135,000 persons.
 FXS shows a combination of the following signs in children and throughout life including developmental delays, intellectual and learning disabilities, anxiety, and autism spectrum disorders.
 In multiple FXS animal models it was shown that Bryostatin 1 improved memory and learning.
 Neurotrope is expanding on the BRNI preclinical data to show that Bryostatin 1 improves behavior in a collaboration with the FRAXA Research Foundation.
-Neurotrope BioScience plans to institute a Phase 2 clinical trial in FXS patients early next year.
+Neurotrope BioScience plans to institute a Phase 2 clinical trial in FXS patients in 2018

 Niemann Pick Type C is both a debilitating and lethal genetic disease occurring in all ethnic groups.
 Its prevalence is estimated to affect about 35,000 children per year.
 Neurotrope is working with world renowned experts at the Icahn School of Medicine, Mt.
 Sinai to develop its lead compound, bryostatin-1, as a potential treatment for the excessive accumulation of cholesterol and other lipids in the viscera and brain resulting in cell death and to neuologic symptoms, including difficulty in swallowing and speaking, loss of coordination, seizures, and progressive dementia.
 There is no FDA approved treatment for Niemann-Pick Type C.